 In certain cases, the Trust will pay for some expenses in addition to the Sponsor's fee.
 These exceptions include expenses not assumed by the Sponsor (i.e., expenses other than those identified in the preceding paragraph), expenses resulting from negative interest rates, taxes and governmental charges, expenses and costs of any extraordinary services performed by the Trustee or the Sponsor on behalf of the Trust or action taken by the Trustee or the Sponsor to protect the Trust or the interests of Shareholders, indemnification of the Sponsor under the Depositary Trust Agreement, audit fees and legal expenses in excess of \$100,000 per year.
-The only expenses of the Trust during the years ended December 31, 2023 and December 31, 2022 were the Sponsor's fee and interest expense.
+The only expense of the Trust during the years ended December 31, 2023 and 2022 was the Sponsor's fee.